Introduction to Data Decay

 Duplication is another cause of data decay.
 Duplicated data occurs when the same piece of information is entered multiple times into a database.

-Duplication might occur during data transfer processes between systems or departments, where another copy of data is made by mistake, or if more than one salesperson enters a customer’s details to their CRM system due to poor communication, it becomes a duplicate.
+Duplication might occur during data transfer between systems or departments, where another copy of data is made by mistake, or if more than one salesperson enters a customer’s details to their CRM system due to poor communication, it becomes a duplicate.

 If a duplicated email address were added to the contact list of an email marketing campaign, they would receive more than one copy of the same email address.
 This would be classed as spam and lead to disgruntled recipients, affect your reputation and your reporting at the end of the campaign.

 Duplicates appear either as a carbon copy, or partial duplicate of another record.
 A partial duplicate is when an address is entered in similar but different ways such as ‘Warrick Avenue’ and ‘Warwick Avenue’.
-However, with Hopewiser’s Deduplication Services you can ensure your database is enriched, optimised and cleansed of duplicate records.

 Overall, data decay is caused by a lack of data governance within an organisation.
 This is when a business operates without clear ownership or responsibility for the management and assurance of data.